Hyperfine-resolved optical spectroscopy of ultracold $^{87}$Rb$^{133}$Cs molecules: the $\mathrm{b}\,^3\Pi_0$ metastable state: Results

 \subsection{{ }Rotational and hyperfine structure}

-In \fig{\ref{fig:all_transitions}} we present spectroscopy of the rotational and hyperfine structure associated with the $v' = 0$ level of the \bpi\, state at 181.6\,G. \fig{\ref{fig:all_transitions}}(a) shows the rotational structure of the transitions.
+In \fig{fig:all_transitions} we present spectroscopy of the rotational and hyperfine structure associated with the $v' = 0$ level of the \btpi\, state at 181.6\,G. \fig{fig:all_transitions}(a) shows the rotational structure of the transitions.
 The green feature indicates the transition $J'' = 1 \rightarrow J' = 0$, while the red and blue features indicate the transitions $J'' = 0 \rightarrow J' = 1$ and $J'' = 1 \rightarrow J' = 2$, respectively.
 The spacing between the features depends on the rotational constants for the ground and excited states, as shown in the inset.
 We observe spectra by driving transitions from both $(0,5)_\mathrm{G}$ and $(1,6)_\mathrm{G}$.
-The green feature corresponds to the $\sigma^{-}$ transition $(1,6)_\mathrm{G} \rightarrow (0,5)_\mathrm{E}$ already shown in \fig{\ref{fig:vib_spectra}}, and is recorded using light polarised perpendicular to the quantisation axis.
+The green feature corresponds to the $\sigma^{-}$ transition $(1,6)_\mathrm{G} \rightarrow (0,5)_\mathrm{E}$ already shown in \fig{fig:vib_spectra}, and is recorded using light polarised perpendicular to the quantisation axis.

-Fig.\,\ref{fig:all_transitions}(c,d) show the hyperfine structure associated with the red and blue features in (a).
+\fig{fig:all_transitions}(c,d) show the hyperfine structure associated with the red and blue features in (a).
 The red features with solid markers were recorded using light polarised parallel to the quantisation axis, capable of driving $\pi$ transitions.
-The open red markers represent $\sigma^{\pm}$ transitions, recorded using light perpendicular to the quantisation axis. \fig{\ref{fig:all_transitions}(e)\,--\,(k)} labels the individual components according to the excited-state hyperfine character.
-There are three $\pi$ transitions from $(0,5)_\mathrm{G}$ to states with character $(1,5)_\mathrm{E}$, as shown in \fig{\ref{fig:all_transitions}}(e,\,h,\,i).
-In addition, we initially observed five $\sigma^\pm$ transitions, as shown in \fig{\ref{fig:all_transitions}}(f,\,g,\,h,\,k).
+The open red markers represent $\sigma^{\pm}$ transitions, recorded using light perpendicular to the quantisation axis. \fig{fig:all_transitions}(e)\,--\,(k) labels the individual components according to the excited-state hyperfine character.
+There are three $\pi$ transitions from $(0,5)_\mathrm{G}$ to states with character $(1,5)_\mathrm{E}$, as shown in \fig{fig:all_transitions}(e,\,h,\,i).
+In addition, we initially observed five $\sigma^\pm$ transitions, as shown in \fig{fig:all_transitions}(f,\,g,\,h,\,k).
 Of these, four are $\sigma^{-}$ transitions from $(0,5)_\mathrm{G}$ to states with character $(1,4)_\mathrm{E}$ and one is a $\sigma^{+}$ transition from $(0,5)_\mathrm{G}$ to the single stretched state with character $(1,6)_\mathrm{E}$.
 To identify the $\sigma^{+}$ transition, we used right-circularly polarised light and were able to drive only one of the five perpendicular transitions from $(0,5)_\mathrm{G}$.